xjpro/graphql-server/readme.md

 - resolver - a graphql resolver, uses models to perform requested operations
-- model - service for completing operations required by resolvers, this can take a variety of forms including making HTTP calls to 3rd parties, working with entities in the database, etc. be with entities in the database, HTTP calls to other
+- model - service for completing operations required by resolvers, this can take a variety of forms including making HTTP calls to 3rd parties, working with a database, etc.
-- entity - db specific table/collection

-Note: models and entities can (and should!) be replaced by an ORM like sequelize or mongoose if possible.
+Note: models can sometimes be replaced entirely by an ORM like sequelize or mongoose

 ## Usage